Shubhranil-Basak/Internet/README.md

 # Internet
 My take on making a virtual internet by putting the theory I learned while studying Computer Networks into code

-HTTP is done, I will implement a few more protocols then move to transport layer FTP modified to handle binaries
+I will implement a few more protocols then move to transport layer Need to fix POP3 modularization.
+Skipping IMAP Implemented DNS and working.
+Need to fix the return types and structure in almost every protocol.
-Working on Email protocols.
-SMTP is done.
-Need to fix POP3 modularization.
-I might look into IMAP